-The class includes readings and critical assessments due before class and in-class discussions of topics related to the application of AI technologies, including ethics, bias, and the potential for AI to fuel gains in productivity.
-The class also requires the completion of labs to ensure that participants have a deep understanding of how algorithms are applied for decision-making and what the constraints are of these approach.
+The class is a seminar style class, which includes readings and critical assessments due before class and in-class discussions of topics related to the application of AI technologies, including ethics, bias, and the potential for AI to fuel gains in productivity.
+The class also requires the completion of two labs to ensure that participants have a deep understanding of how algorithms are applied for decision-making and what the constraints are of these approach.
+A background in coding is not required in this class.
+Labs will be based in "no-code" tools such as MS Azure ML Studio.